Bonehead-Labs/PBIP-Factory/USAGE_GUIDE.md

 3. Navigate to your output folder
 4. Select any `.pbip` file (e.g., `North_Report.pbip`)
 5. The project should open without errors
+6. Refresh the data to load the updated parameters

 ## Troubleshooting